GoldCryptocurrency/Gold/roadmap.md

 3. Blockchain explorer: [exploreblocks.gold](http://exploreblocks.gold) (completed)
 4. 4+ dedicated, full blockchain nodes that runs 24/7 (completed)
 5. Online secure wallet v1 [mywallet.gold](https://mywallet.gold) (completed)

+Mywallet.gold is a highly secure Gold wallet.
+Encryption is done in the browser before your Gold private keys are saved on our servers.
+Our secure online wallet is accessible and free for all and can handle unlimited transactions.

 	Features: